 So you want to travel but think you can't afford it?
 Think again!
 These 5 tips will have you globetrotting in no time.

 Unless you have to travel on exact dates for a specific event, be flexible about when you can go.
 Even moving a flight by a day or two can save you hundreds of dollars.
 Flights with a short (or long!) layover can also save you money over direct flights if you have a few hours to spare.
-Some airlines even offer free hotels on the layovers with a hotel included if you take a long layover in their hub city (but be careful – there can be terms around this option, so read before you book!).
+Some airlines even offer free hotels if you take a long layover in their hub city (but be careful -- there can be terms around this option, so read before you book!).
 Traveling on shoulder seasons instead of peak seasons can also help to cut costs.

 My personal favorite is Skyscanner.
 Know you want to go a certain country or city but don't know when?
 Simply search using your departure airport and choose the country or city for your destination and 'Cheapest Month' instead of set dates.
 This will automatically show you prices for the cheapest month to that destination.